Probing four-fermion operators in the triple top production at future hadron colliders: Analysis Strategy

 \section{Analysis Strategy}

 In this section, we present our signal and the related SM background processes.
 We also describe in details the event generation and simulation method.
 As mentioned before, we are interested in the triple top quark production(+jet) at the future hadron collider to search for the four-fermion contact interactions.
 We perform the analysis for the HE-LHC and FCC-hh working at the center of mass energies of $\sqrt {s} = 27~\rm {TeV}$ and $\sqrt {s} = 100~\rm {TeV}$, respectively.
-The results will be presented for integrated luminosity of 10 ab$^{-1}$.

 The signal process is three top quarks production where two same-sign top quarks decay leptonically and the other one decay hadronically.
 We also add three top quarks production in association with a jet to the signal process.
 Consequently, the final state consists of two same-sign charged leptons (electron or muon), three $b$-jets, two or three light-jets, and missing energy due to the presence of the neutrino: